qhansen628/FMRI_Similarity_CNN/README.md

 # FMRI_Similarity_CNN
- Using either representational similarity analysis or canonical correlation analysis with fmri data to try improve object recognition in a CNN
+ For my first psychology undergraduate research project.
+The corresponding paper is "independent_study.pdf" Using either representational similarity analysis or canonical correlation analysis with fmri data to try improve object recognition in a CNN

 ## Installing